Greg Tate: Later career

 He was the Louis Armstrong Visiting Professor at Columbia University's Center for Jazz Studies in 2009 and a visiting professor of Africana studies at Brown University in 2012.
 In 2010, he was awarded a United States Artists fellowship.

 Personal life

 Tate had a daughter, Chinara Tate, born circa 1979.
 In New York, he was a longtime resident of Harlem.

-Tate died on December 7, 2021, in New York City, at the age of 64.
+Tate died of cardiac arrest on December 7, 2021, in New York City, at the age of 64.
 That night, the Apollo Theater in Harlem displayed his name on the marquee in remembrance, its usual response for cultural icons.